-We were enjoying lunch at the cafe outside our hotel, along the promenade in San Sebastian, Spain, when the European chic styles passing by caught my eye.
+We were enjoying lunch at the café outside our hotel, beside the promenade in San Sebastián, Spain, when the European chic styles strolling by caught my eye.
 I grabbed my camera and snapped away with the beauty of this seaside scene as the backdrop.
 I want to thank this couple for walking by at this exact moment, looking as though they stepped out of a French film noir.
 I noted the flowing maxi dress embellished with lace.
 Simply chic, whether in Europe or anywhere this season, maxis and lace are on-trend.

 This family looks like they stepped out of an Italian summer catalog, entitled “La Dolce Vita”, with their brights, stripes and sneaker chic, strolling the promenade on a picture-perfect summer day.

 The shoes are fierce!

 More colorful skirts.
 This one is paired with a beautiful scarf.
 I’m guessing they are with the two guys behind them.

 Simply chic with flowing black pants, an aqua blouse, pink nails and sunnies.

 Such a great looking couple headed somewhere fun!